 It is a toilet that uses compressed air to move waste products down into the septic tank instead of relying on gravity to do the job.
 This is quite different from the way our traditional toilet functions.

-Difference between Pressure Assisted Toilets and Gravity Feed Toilets
+Pressure Assisted and Gravity Feed Toilets Comparison

 From the outside, a pressure assisted toilet looks the same as the typical gravity pressured ones that we are used to.
 However, when you look inside of the pressure assisted toilet, you will notice a tank that our standard toilets do not have.
 The major difference though is the way they handle waste.